5 tips for choosing a contract management system

 Christian Richter-Pedersen

-CEO & DPO, COMAsystem
+CEO & Partner, COMAsystem

 Review the network drive, SharePoint and binders for the departments or areas where you want to implement a contract management system.
 With a solid data foundation, it will be possible to follow up on the obligations of each contract, automate workflows and set up alarms and notifications – so you can decide well in advance of an important deadline whether, for example, a contract should be renegotiated or cancelled.